OmidChaghaneh/database_organizer/README.md

 # Database Organizer

-A Python tool for organizing database files in a structured way, with support for hierarchical directory creation and file management.
+A Python tool for organizing database files in a structured way.

 ## Requirements

 - Python >= 3.6
-- pip (Python package installer)

 ## Project Structure